equodev/monaco-editor/com.make.equo.monaco/README.md

 ## Running the Monaco editor

-> Install yarn if needed by following the steps in: https://classic.yarnpkg.com/en/docs/install
+Install yarn if needed by following the steps in: https://classic.yarnpkg.com/en/docs/install

-* 1) Go to com.make.equo.monaco
+* 1) Go to com.make.equo.monaco in your equo repository folder

 * 2) Open a console there and run the **yarn** command

-* 3) In eclipse, go to com.make.equo.eclipse.testapp
+* 3) In eclipse, go to the com.make.equo.eclipse.testapp boundle

 * 4) Open the bnd and run it